mrahbari/java-interview-questions/3-intermediate-to-experienced.md

 }
 ```

-### 109\.
-Explain the different authentications in Java Servlets.

-Authentication options are available in Servlets: There are four different options for authentication in servlet:

-*   #### Basic Authentication:

-Usernames and passwords are given by the client to authenticate the user.

-*   #### Form-based authentication:

-In this, the login form is made by the programmer by using HTML.

-*   #### Digest Authentication:

-It is similar to basic authentication, but the passwords are encrypted using the Hash formula.
-Hash Formula makes digest more secure.

-*   #### Client certificate Authentication:

-It requires that each client accessing the resource has a certificate that it sends to authenticate itself.
-Client Authentication requires the SSL protocol.
+---

-### 110\.
-Explain FailFast iterator and FailSafe iterator along with examples for each.
+### > Explain the FailFast iterator and FailSafe iterator along with examples for each.

 FailFast iterators and FailSafe iterators are used in Java Collections.